 Air flow may be required to achieve consistent nominal drive temperature values (see Section 9.2).
 To confirm that the required cooling is provided for the electronics and HDA, place the drive in its final mechanical configuration, and perform random write/read operations.
-After the temperatures stabilize, read drive temperature from Temperature Log Page (0Dh).
+After the temperatures stabilize, monitor the current drive temperature using the Temperature log page (0Dh), with PARAMETER CODE 0000H TEMPERATURE.
+The TEMPERATURE field (byte 9) indicates the temperature of the SCSI target device in degrees Celsius at the time the LOG SENSE command is performed.